icecr4ck/re-dojo/content/posts/flareon10/index.md

 {{< img name="flareon-solves" lazy=false size=origin >}}

-To avoid writing a post longer [last year](https://re-dojo.github.io/post/2022-11-13-FlareOn-9/), I only wrote solutions for the challenges I liked and learned the most from.
+To avoid writing a post longer than [last year](https://re-dojo.github.io/post/2022-11-13-FlareOn-9/), I only wrote solutions for the challenges I liked and learned the most from.
 Solutions from the challenge authors are available on Mandiant's [blog](https://www.mandiant.com/resources/blog/flareon10-challenge-solutions).

 Thanks to the FLARE team for the hard work, I hope this challenge will continue to live on.